List of Fist of the North Star characters: Ryuken

 The previous successor to the Hokuto Shinken style.
 Ryuken (リュウケン, Ryūken) was the sifu who adopted and trained Raoh, Toki, Jagi, and Kenshiro in the Hokuto Shinken style.
 After he chose Kenshiro as his successor, he was slain by Raoh, a feat made possible by chance; he suffered a stroke at the moment he was about to seal Raoh's fist.
 Kenshiro did not know the real cause of Ryuken's death, having been told that Ryuken died from illness, until Toki revealed the shameful secret during their first battle.
 Both Kenshiro and Raoh reflect on Ryuken's teachings during difficult situations.
 In Fist of the Blue Sky, his real name is revealed to be Ramon Kasumi, younger half-brother of Yan Wang, Kenshiro Kasumi.

 In the original TV series, Ryuken was originally voiced by Junji Chiba, later replaced by Ryūji Saikachi in the later episodes and 1986 movie, with Kōji Totani as the younger version of him.
 He was also played by Chikao Ōtsuka in the Shin Kyūseishu Densetsu series, by Mugihito and Takashi Kondo (as a young boy) in the Fist of the Blue Sky anime series, and by Atsushi Ono in the Ten no Haoh anime series.
 Malcolm McDowell played Ryuken in the 1995 live-action movie.

-Koryu
+Kohryu

-Koryu (コウリュウ, Kōryū) is a former rival of Ryuken who competed against him for the succession of the Hokuto Shinken.
-During the duel, both Koryu and Ryuken realize that their strength and skills are equal, and that both of them could be killed in the fight.
-Acknowledging that, Koryu decided to give up the successorship to Ryuken, and to begin living an ascetic peaceful life in the mountains.
-Raoh, after healing himself of the wound given to him by Kenshiro, challenges Koryu to test his body and defeats him.
-Raoh, however, spares the lives of Koryu's two sons, Zeus and Aus.
+Kohryu (コウリュウ, Kōryū) is a former rival of Ryuken who competed against him for the succession of the Hokuto Shinken.
+During the duel, both Kohryu and Ryuken realize that their strength and skills are equal, and that both of them could be killed in the fight.
+Acknowledging that, Kohryu decided to give up the successorship to Ryuken, and to begin living an ascetic peaceful life in the mountains.
+Raoh, after healing himself of the wound given to him by Kenshiro, challenges Kohryu to test his body and defeats him.
+Raoh, however, spares the lives of Kohryu's two sons, Zeus and Aus.